 - ISP attempts to throttle are thrwarted thus reducing buffering issues.

 - Geographically restricted content like Netflix and Hulu can be unblocked.

 A VPN works be replacing your ISP-assigned IP address and creating an encrypted tunnel.
 We recommend the no log service offered by IPVanish.
 It works well on a Firestick and offers the fastest possible speeds.

 Now that we’ve covered a variety of aspects of VPNs, it’s important to determine which one is truly the best when it comes to the various criteria that contribute to the best VPN service.

 IPVanish is one of the most popular VPN services and has been the best due to its no-log policy, fast internet connection, an unlimited number of simultaneous connections, numerous protocols used, end-to-end encryption, and other security measures.
 It has been preferred by many because it ensures the highest protection when it comes to safeguarding and encrypting one’s internet activity.
 Moreover, it features the best functionalities of a VPN such as the following:

-- Over 40,000 anonymous IP addresses from 1,900 servers ensure that you’ll always have access to the internet for your daily activities.
+- Over 2000 servers and 40,000 IP addresses in 75+ worldwide locations ensure that you’ll always have access to the internet for your daily activities.

 - Utilizes military-grade AES 256 bit encryption, the same as that employed by the US government and banks to provide unbreakable end-to-end encryption.